jonathanfrennert/epidemic-sim/README.md

-# COVID-19-Simulation-for-Spatial-Policy-Analysis
+# Simple Epidemic Simulations
-Simulations run in R to model the impact of different spatial policies for flattening the COVID-19 curve.
+Epidemic simulations visualised in a JavaFX GUI to show the impact of different spread prevention policies